California has such a beautiful range of oak trees scattered across the state parks. Here are a few shots of some of these majestic trees.

 Phenomenal calcium carbonate deposits called "Tufas" form sculptures of nature around and in the lake.
 Tufas can be seen on the west side of the lake at Pelican Point, Warrior Point, Blanc Tetons, Indian Head Rock, and Popcorn Rocks.
 Needles Rock on the north end of the lake has a cluster of fascinating thinolite rock forms that jut out of the lake.
 This area is now off-limits to visitors due to recent vandalism.

-Tufas on western side of lakeThe eastern shore of Pyramid Lake is harder to access.
+The eastern shore of Pyramid Lake is harder to access.
 There is only a dirt road (more suitable for trucks than cars).
 Here there are famous tufas including the Stone Mother Rock, George Washington Rock, Dog Head Rock.

 The Paiute Indians run fish hatcheries on the reservation to restock the endangered Cui-ui and Lahontan Cutthroat Trout.
 Fishing season at Pyramid Lake is from October 1 through June 30 and requires a daily use permit.
 Camping and boating are allowed year round.
 The reservation has three towns - Sutcliffe, Nixon and Wadsworth with a ranger station at Sutcliffe.
-Nixon is the capital and has a high school, health center and The Nixon Storevisitor center.
+Nixon is the capital and has a high school, health center and visitor center.
 A gas station and mini-grocery store called "the Nixon Store" is at the junction of 446 (Sutcliffe Hwy) and 447 (N & S).
 Hwy 447 S is the route back to Reno.
 It exits the reservation after Wadsworth.
 The Truckee River feeds Pyramid Lake from the south and its shallow canyon can be seen running along I-80 W.

 The colors and textures of the landscape and the hues of the setting sun accompanied us as we headed back to Reno.